Wouter1/EMU-driver/README.md

 1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
 2. reboot

+If you like you can also copy the control panel into your applications directory.

 Ext not loading
 ======
 The driver is not signed and Yosemite refuses to load if you are not a developer.